leedavis81/altr-ego/README.md

 }
 */

-// If at anytime you want to jump back into scope just fetch your object back, you can throw it back into AltrEgo::create() whenever you need
+// If at anytime you want to jump back into scope just fetch your object back.
+// You can throw it back into AltrEgo::create() whenever you need
 $backToScope = $alterEgo->getObject();
 ```